samueldevel/ifood-backend-menu-test/README.md

     As this service will be a worldwide success, it must be prepared to be fault tolerant, responsive and resilient.

-    Also, it can host thousands of restaurants' menu, so it must be modeled to be easily manipulated (create/update/delete operations).
+    Also, it can host thousands of restaurants' menus, so it must be modeled to be easily manipulated (create/update/delete operations).
 For example: if the restaurant runs out of "bacon" and need to set all items/options that contains the word "bacon" as unavailable, we should easily implement that operation.